 - The total cost for the signage varies depending on the size of the signs, quantity, whether the signs are illuminated, and the requirements of the landlord and governing authority.

-- Your initial inventory of body waxing and service offering supplies and retail products will include branded products for retail sale, wax, applicators, gloves, linens, and other supplies and products as described in the Operations Manual.
+- Your initial inventory of retail products for sale in your Waxing Studio, body waxing and service offering supplies will include branded products for retail sale, wax, applicators, gloves, linens, and other supplies and products as described in the Operations Manual.
 Waxing the City has the right to change the inventory requirements at any time.

-- Studios can expect to spend on average approximately $1,100 on waxing supplies during the start-up phase of business and approximately $4,000 per month after the start-up phase.
+- Studios can expect to spend on average approximately $1,100 per month on waxing supplies during the start-up phase of business and approximately $4,000 per month after the start-up phase.

-- Studios can expect to spend on average approximately $1,000 on retail products during the start-up phase and approximately $2,000 after the start-up phase.
+- Studios can expect to spend on average approximately $1,000 per month on retail products during the start-up phase and approximately $2,000 per month after the start-up phase.

-- The estimate also includes the $25,000 Waxing the City requires you spend to advertise your Waxing Studio for the Grand Opening and Ramp Up Plan.
+- The estimate assumes you spend the $25,000 that Waxing the City requires you spend to advertise your Waxing Studio for the Grand Opening and Ramp Up Plan.
+This amount includes your purchase of grand opening marketing materials such as postcards, posters, and brochures as well as additional marketing materials, like branded promotional products, printed materials, large format indoor or outdoor signage for tradeshows, and similar items, which you may purchase through Waxing the City’s marketing portal.
 You may spend more than this amount.